 Puget Sound Energy transmission line project

-The new electric transmission lines will extend from an existing substation in Redmond to one in Renton.
+The transmission lines will connect an existing substation in Redmond to one in Renton.
 We won't know the exact route until we've completed a robust public engagement process, which is currently underway.
-This process will ensure the project is done in a responsible manner.
-Read more about the project here.

 We are asking the public to provide feedback on which route options best reflect the values of the Eastside community.
 PSE has convened a Community Advisory Group representing various Eastside interests to help PSE narrow which route options should be included for further evaluation.
 After collecting feedback from the public, the advisory group and other stakeholders, PSE expects to select a preferred route and substation site in early 2015.
 Construction is planned to begin in 2017 with project completion expected in 2018.